Recruitment, Retention & Recognition, Reporting

 3. Reporting of the injury to the appropriate agency authorities

 The documents listed below make up a packet of information about dealing with injuries suffered by A.T. volunteer workers.
 We recommend that a paper copy of this packet be carried by each A.T. volunteer work leader.
 Volunteers should be familiar with the contents of this packet, and should complete specific local contact information on the instruction sheet before an accident resulting in injury occurs.

 Volunteer Injury Packet

-Note: Form CA-16 cannot be posted online; clubs can download a CA-16 form by logging in to the volunteer database or by contacting your ATC regional office for this form.
+Note: Form CA-16 cannot be posted online; contact your ATC regional office for this form.

 Injuries should also be reported to ATC.
 Complete the ATC Accident Report Form and send to [email protected] and to your ATC regional office.